davidrunger/runger_release_assistant/README.md

 This gem is somewhat customized and built specifically for my (David Runger's) custom and idiosyncratic workflow.
-For example, after releasing, this gem will automatically execute a `safe` command, if one is present on the machine.
-You might not want this behavior (if you have a `safe` command that you _don't_ want to be invoked after a release).
+For example, after releasing, this gem will automatically execute a `main` command, if one is present on the machine.
+You might not want this behavior (if you have a `main` command that you _don't_ want to be invoked after a release).

 Realistically speaking, though, this gem actually probably could be used by